UbaidullahAmjad/Point-of-Sale-Mobile-App/README.md

 # Team Size:
 6
 # Tech Stack:
-Laravel
+- Laravel
-React Native
+- React Native
-Selenium
+- Selenium
-Jmeter
+- Jmeter
-Postman
+- Postman
-Adobe XD
+- Adobe XD
 # Target Devices:
-- Website
 - Tablet
 - Mobile
-- Laptop
-- Desktop
 # Process:
 So our team started to work on it from scratch as we followed all the standards related to Software Development.
 We have dedicated teams that will ensure that all the phases of the Software Development Life Cycle will follow up to mark and in a standardized way.
 We have dedicated teams for each separate phase which include Requirement Engineers, Software Designers, Developers, and Quality Assurance Engineers who will make sure that each phase of Software and each requirement of Stakeholder will be validated and provide a quality product through our multi-layer Quality Assurance process.